galexrt/k8s-vagrant-multi-node/README.md

 ```
 $ make up -j 3
 ```
+The `-j3` will cause three VMs to be started in parallel to speed up the cluster creation.
 > **NOTE** Your `kubectl` is automatically configured to use a context for the
 > created cluster, after the master VM is started.
 > The context is named after the directory the `Makefile` is in.